MetOffice/lfric_core/documentation/source/how_it_works/build_system/configuration_meta.rst

 Extensions to Namelist Definitions
 ----------------------------------

-Normally a namelist may only appear once in a namelist file.
-However, it can be appropriate for some namelists to appear multiple times.
+Commonly, a namelist appears once in a namelist configuration file.
+However, some applications need some namelists to appear multiple times.
 To mark a namelist as suitable for multiple instances set the ``duplicate`` value (using standard Rose metadata).

 When there are multiple instances of a namelist a means is needed to allow the Configurator to distinguish each one.
-The ``instance_key_member`` identifies one of the members of the namelist as an index key.
-The member variable must be set to a unique value in each instance of the namelist in the configuration file.
+The extended-metadata ``instance_key_member`` key identifies one of the members of the namelist as an index key.
+The member variable must be one that is set to a unique value in each instance of the namelist in the configuration file.

 .. admonition:: Example